 Managing school security is no easy task.
-Outside of school hours, educational facilities in the UK are constantly in the crosshairs of criminals, be they organised gangs or opportunists looking to steal assets, property and/or cause damage through anti-social behaviour such as vandalism, or even arson.
+Outside of school hours and especially when schools are closed during holidays, educational facilities in the UK are constantly in the crosshairs of criminals, be they organised gangs or opportunists looking to steal assets, property and/or cause damage through anti-social behaviour such as vandalism, or even arson.

-In our experience, however, this has been exacerbated by the Covid-19 lockdown, and we have seen a marked increase in criminal incidents at schools, colleges, and universities across the country in these recent months as many schools stand empty or are operating with reduced staff numbers or opening hours.
+In our experience, however, this has been exacerbated pre and post lockdown.
+We have seen a marked increase in criminal incidents at schools, colleges, and universities across the country during these unprecedented time with many schools stand empty or operating with reduced staff numbers or opening hours. in 2020.

 Surge in Burglaries at Schools